danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 }
 ```

-In this simple ellipse drawing, the key is the local variable `i` (see Line 6, which is used to set the start of the counting of the ellipses: `let i = 0;`, as well as setting the condition of how many ellipses should be drawn: `i < 20`, and counting the ellipses for each iteration: `i++`).
+In this simple ellipse drawing, the key is the local variable `i` (see Linr 6 above, which is used to set the start of the counting of the ellipses: `let i = 0;`, as well as setting the condition of how many ellipses should be drawn: `i < 20`, and counting the ellipses for each iteration: `i++`).
 The global variable `x` is used to determine the position (in terms of x axis or what could be described as the distance) of each ellipse and to make sure the program will increment 20 pixels for each iteration: `x+=20`.
 In this way we use a for-loop to draw multiple ellipses, instead of having 20 lines with fixed x and y coordinates.

 The "while loop" is another type of loop for executing iterations.
 The statement is executed until the condition is true and stops as soon as it is false.